 How do I register for Zip Pay?

-Before attempting to sign up for Zip Pay, you should check that you are eligible for an account.
-Consider also whether this is a form of credit that is suited to your financial needs, and, if you ant to avoid fees building up, whether you will be able to pay off your balance each month.
+Before signing up for Zip Pay, you should consider whether it is suited to your financial needs, and, if you want to avoid fees building up, whether you will be able to pay off your balance each month.

 - Be at least 18 years old